reactioncommerce/mailchimp-open-commerce-helm-chart/docs/cloud-deploy/README.md

     process can be monitored.

     ```
-    watch kubectl get pods --A
+    watch kubectl get pods -A
     ```

     > ![](./media/10000001000003500000009C2E463703E211B905.png)

-    When all the pods []{#anchor-5}are "Running" and stable then the deployment is complete.
+    When all the pods are "Running" and stable then the deployment is complete.

 ## **DNS**